• Home

 Raise your hand if you have fond memories of eating snow cones as a kid…or maybe you still love eating them.
 My husband used to have a guy that would ride a bike with a cart through his neighborhood, selling snow cones.

-We didn’t have a “snow cone guy” but we would get snow cones from concession stands and street vendors.
-I thought it would be fun to make a snow cone sugar scrub for summer.
+We didn’t have a “snow cone guy,” but we would get snow cones from concession stands and street vendors.
+I thought it would be fun to make a snow cone sugar scrub for summer with the flavors of snow cone syrup.
 It smells delicious and makes your skin so soft!

 How To Make Snow Cone Sugar Scrub